cloudconfig/cloco-docs/source/includes/_node-client.md

 Parameter | Description | Usage
 --------- | ----------- | -----
-application | The ID of the cloco application. | Optional, but if not supplied this will be taken from the machine default (set via [cloco-bash](https://github.com/cloudconfig/cloco-bash)). cacheCheckInterval | The time in milliseconds between checking for expired configuration in the cache. | Optional, defaults to 5000ms. credentials | The credentials to use to access cloco. | Optional, but if not supplied will use the machine credentials.
+application | The ID of the cloco application. | Optional, but if not supplied this will be taken from the machine default (set via the cloco cli). cacheCheckInterval | The time in milliseconds between checking for expired configuration in the cache. | Optional, defaults to 5000ms. credentials | The credentials to use to access cloco. | Optional, but if not supplied will use the machine credentials.
 See Credentials section below. encryptor | The encryption algorithm. | Optional, by default this will be a passthrough encryptor (i.e. will not encrypt).
 See Encryption section below for more information.